 Example, If we are use R for performing certain analysis, can call R scripts from Python workflow.
 Python is very powerful for combining different pieces together.

-D. Pandas, matplotlib, seaborn, dash, bokeh are python packages can be used for data visualization related tasks
+D. Pandas, matplotlib, seaborn, dash, bokeh are python packages that can be used for data visualization related tasks

 E. NLTK, Spacy, gensim, textblob, re, string are packages can be used for mining & processing text data.